 The first thing you need to do is set up a free user account.
-Simply visit https://github.com, choose a user name that isn't already taken, provide an email address and a password, and click the big green Sign up for GitHub button.
+Simply visit https://github.com, choose a user name that isn't already taken, provide an email address and a password, and click the big green "Sign up for GitHub" button.

-Figure 6-1.
-The GitHub sign-up form
+Figure 82.
+The GitHub sign-up form.

 The next thing you'll see is the pricing page for upgraded plans, but it's safe to ignore this for now.
 GitHub will send you an email to verify the address you provided.
-Go ahead and do this, it's pretty important (as we'll see later).
+Go ahead and do this; it's pretty important (as we'll see later).

-Note GitHub provides all its functionality with free accounts, with the limitation that all your projects are fully public (everyone has read access).
-GitHub's paid plans include a set number of private projects, but we won't be covering those in this book.
+GitHub provides all of its functionality with free accounts, with the limitation that all of your projects are fully public (everyone has read access).
+GitHub's paid plans also include the option of creating private projects, but we won't be covering those in this book.